commerceblock/ocean-api-reference/README.md

 ocean-cli clearfreezelist
 ```

-## addtofreezelist
+## addtoburnlist

 The `addtoburnlist` RPC adds an address to the node
 mempool burnlist.
 Transactions spending from UTXOs with
-output addresses on the freezelist are alowed into the
+output addresses on the freezelist are allowed into the
 mempool if these addresses are also on the burnlist and have
 only TX_FEE and TX_NULL_DATA outputs (with both the `-freezelist`
 and `-burnlist` configurations options enabled).